25 Jul 2024 • Business

 #3.
 Set Up Capital Accounts & Profit and Loss Sharing

-Since businesses operate through bank accounts, provide details of the accounts, such as account numbers and the banks where they are held.
+Since businesses operate through bank accounts, provide details of the capital accounts, such as account numbers and the banks where they are held.
 Next, establish the rules for sharing profits and losses.
 Partners are free to agree on any ratio for sharing profits and losses, but it usually depends on their contribution to the partnership and their level of liability.

 #4.
 Define Partner Liabilities